Last updated on November 29th, 2020

-You would be hard pressed to find another saltwater reel at bargain prices that has any semblance of the innovation, performance and higher end components we’ve come to expect in saltwater spinners costing up to 10 times more, like Daiwa’s own Saltiga or the Shimano Stella.
+You would be hard-pressed to find another saltwater reel at bargain prices that has any semblance of the innovation, performance and higher-end components we’ve come to expect in saltwater spinners costing up to 10 times more, like the Shimano Stella or Daiwa’s own celebrated Saltiga.

 Reel Review Conclusions

-The reels we have looked at here are all winners.
-The Kastking Kodiak offers a lightweight design with lots of line capacity and outrageous amounts of drag, and the Penn Battle II is a solid saltwater performer with sealed stainless steel ball bearings, HT 100 carbon fiber dual drag system and neat features like line capacity rings.
+All the reels we have looked at here are all winners.
+The Okuma Azores offers a solid all-aluminum saltwater reel with outrageous amounts of drag, and the Penn Battle II is a popular saltwater performer with sealed stainless steel ball bearings, HT 100 carbon fiber dual drag system and neat features like line capacity rings.

 However, if you are looking for the best budget saltwater spinning reel, one that is aesthetically beautiful, well-balanced and smooth with components usually found in more expensive models – and very little in the way of flaws – then you may have struck gold with the Daiwa BG.